iobroker-community-adapters/ioBroker.tankerkoenig/README.md

  -->
 ### __WORK IN PROGRESS__
 * (xXBJXx) fixed position of the warning message in the UI
+* (xXBJXx) updated the documentation and migration guides for stable version 3.3.6

 ### 3.3.5 (2023-01-04)
 * (xXBJXx) fixed copy/paste bug in the UI